reqnroll/Reqnroll/docs/Tools/Reporting.md

 **These reports are only available prior to SpecFlow 3!
 They have been removed in SpecFlow 3.**

-SpecFlow provides various options to generate reports related to the acceptance tests.
+Reqnroll provides various options to generate reports related to the acceptance tests.

-**Note:** The `specflow.exe` [command line tool](Tools.md) that is used to generate reports can be found in the `packages\Specflow.{version number}\tools` directory, when you installed SpecFlow through NuGet.
+**Note:** The `reqnroll.exe` [command line tool](Tools.md) that is used to generate reports can be found in the `packages\Specflow.{version number}\tools` directory, when you installed Reqnroll through NuGet.
 Start the tool with no parameters or use the `--help` option to display an overview of the available options.

-You can find a repository containing the old report code [here](https://github.com/techtalk/SpecFlow.Reports).
-For information on why the reports were moved to a seperate repo, please read see this [GitHub issue](https://github.com/techtalk/SpecFlow/issues/1036).
+You can find a repository containing the old report code [here](https://github.com/reqnroll/Reqnroll.Reports).
+For information on why the reports were moved to a seperate repo, please read see this [GitHub issue](https://github.com/reqnroll/Reqnroll/issues/1036).

 ### Test Execution Report